ThereIsASmile/ReactEvent_and_useState/README.md

 What is your Favorite Dinosaur app <br>
 Would like to work in Ed Tech!
-Here is an app for elemetary school ages.
+Here is an app for elementary school ages.

 This app contains:
 - multiple css files to style the app and the component